Baaitn/Belgian-eID-IDP-Integration-for-ownCloud/README.md

 An app for ownCloud that allows users to authenticate with their Belgian eID card using e-Contract.be's OpenID Identity provider.

 ## Installation
-Upload this to **owncloud/apps/** and navigate to the 'Apps' page and choose 'Not enabled'.
+Upload this to **owncloud/apps/beididp** and navigate to the 'Apps' page.
+Choose the category 'Not enabled'.
 Then click the 'Enable' button of 'Belgian eID IDP Integration'.

-Don't forget to copy **beididp/templates/login.php** and **beididp/templates/openid.php** to **owncloud/core/templates** and make sure to backup the original **login.php** in case you want to uninstall this app.
+Make sure to copy **beididp/templates/login.php** and **beididp/templates/openid.php** to **owncloud/core/templates**.
+Don't forget to backing up the original **login.php** in case you want to uninstall this app.

 ## Publish to App Store